-If you are in your seasoned years, you probably remember the original Woodstock Music and Art Fair in 1969.
-Even if you did not attend the event or were too young to understand its significance, you have probably at the very least heard some intriguing stories about what happened there.
-Here are a few interesting facts you may not know about Woodstock
+If you’re in your seasoned years, you probably remember the original Woodstock Music and Art Fair that took place way back in 1969.
+Even if you didn’t attend the historic event or were too young to understand its significance, you’ve probably heard some intriguing stories about what happened there.
+Here are a few interesting facts you may not know about Woodstock.

-Woodstock did not take place in Woodstock.
-Those planning the Woodstock Music and Arts Fair intended to hold the event in or near Woodstock NY.
-However, the festival ended up being held in the town of Bethel, NY.
-Many people mistakenly think it took place on Max Yasgur’s dairy farm.
-The festivities actually happened about three miles from the farm in some hay fields.
+- Woodstock did not take place in Woodstock.
+Those planning the Woodstock Music and Arts Fair intended to hold the event in or near Woodstock, New York.
+However, the festival ended up being held in the town of Bethel instead.

-Richie Havens was not scheduled as the opening act.
-Although he opened Woodstock, Havens had not intended to go on stage until much later.
-Traffic was so heavy it kept many musicians from arriving on time, and Havens happened to be there so he went on stage.
+- Richie Havens was not scheduled as the opening act.
+Although he opened Woodstock, Havens was not supposed to go on stage until much later.
+However, traffic was so heavy that it kept many musicians from arriving on time.
+Havens happened to be there so was asked to go on stage.
 He ended up performing so long he ran out of songs to sing and improvised “Freedom,” a piece that is still popular today.